 If you miss a dose of Epzicom, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

-Epzicom can cause serious, life-threatening side effects.
-These include allergic reactions, lactic acidosis (buildup of lactic acid in the blood), liver problems, and heart attack.
+Epzicom may cause side effects.
+Most side effects from Epzicom are manageable, but a few can be serious.
+Serious side effects of Epzicom include allergic reactions, lactic acidosis (buildup of lactic acid in the blood), liver problems, and heart attack.
 (See the WARNING above.)

 Other possible side effects of Epzicom include: